BearbaBear/hyper-bubblegum/README.md

 # hyper-bubblegum
-a ~~detrimentally~~ minimalist, bright pink theme for the [Hyper](http://hyper.is/) terminal
+a ~~detrimentally~~ minimalist, bright pink theme for the [Hyper](http://hyper.is/) terminal.

-does away with useless pieces of ui such as window titles and scroll bars, leaving you with the cleanest terminal possible
+does away with useless pieces of ui such as window titles and scroll bars, leaving you with the cleanest terminal possible.

 ![](screenshot.png)